codepr/codepr.github.io/_posts/2019-10-27-asyncio-pubsub.md

 {% endhighlight %}

 Let's define a simple subscriber interface, it will only need an `update` method.
-All subclasses can easily define some logics or different communication types such as HTTP clients, Kinesis/Kafka producers.
+Subclasses can easily define some logics or different communication types such as HTTP clients, Kinesis/Kafka producers.

 To be noted that for the sake of the example, all `deliver` methods doesn't block in any way, but it would be trivial to declare `async` even the deliver method and await on all subscribers on the `AsyncDeliver` class by calling